e-ian/iReporter-2/README.md

 |PATCH| "api/v1/redflags/<int:flagid>/comment" | Edits the comment of a redflag|
 |DELETE| "api/v1/redflags/<int:flagid>" | Delete a specific redflag record |

+* The above endpoints have the same functionality as interventions, you have to change the routes to "api/v1/interventions" and follow through like in the redflags

 # Running unittests.

 * Install pytest from terminal